 Do you have access to a public option or state fund that competes with the private market?

 2. Who needs to be covered by the workers' comp policy.

 Employee limits determine when a business is required to carry a work comp insurance policy, based on the total number of employees.
 Often businesses with three or fewer employees aren’t required to carry coverage, but it can vary from state to state.

 States with more lenient employee limits include Georgia, where only businesses with three or more employees must carry coverage.
-States with more strict employee limits include New York and California, where all employees must be covered by an active workers’ compensation policy.
+States with more strict employee limits include New York, California and Illinois, where all employees must be covered by an active workers’ compensation policy.

 Workers’ compensation insurance is the only commercial insurance policy that is legally required.
 Depending on your state and number of employees, you may be penalized for not carrying coverage.

 But keep in mind, even if your small business is not required to carry insurance, you may still be responsible for the costs of a workers' compensation claim.
 So it may be advantageous to carry coverage anyway, to protect against a claim.